dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 ...
 ```

-And change wrap it in the factory function like this and add **ValidatorFn** to the import statement for the return type of the factory function wrapper:
+And wrap it in a factory function like this and add **ValidatorFn** to the import statement for the return type of the factory function wrapper.
+Change the validator function into a returned arrow function by removing the function keyword and the function name and adding the arrow just before the function body:

 ```js
 ...